toledoroy/NFTbonfire/README.md

 # `NFT Bonfire`

-### NFT bonfire is a private space for NFT owners to come together, chat, and collaborate.
+### NFT bonfire is the beginning of a new social architecture.

 What does it do?
 * Instant Communities – NFT bonfire turns every NFT collection into a community of like-minded people.
-Automatically creating private spaces for owners of NFT collections, filled with meta-bonfires to sit around and chat.
+Automatically creating private spaces for owners of NFT collections, filled with meta-bonfires to sit around and chat and collaborate.
 * Social Persoa - Mint your social profile as an NFT.
 Free!